a-saeed/Blaster/README.md

 - Create a lobby map where players join before traveling to the game map using seamless travel.

+- Game has a Type-Chat system in which players can send texts that will appear on all players screen before disappearing.

 - Return to main menu & leaving the game.

 - Player BookKeeping.